James C. Fell, PRESIDENT (USA)

 Mr. Fell is currently a Principal Research Scientist with the National Opinion Research Center (NORC) at the University of Chicago in the Bethesda, Maryland office, in the United States.
 From 2001 to 2015 he was a Senior Research Scientist at the Pacific Institute for Research & Evaluation (PIRE) in Calverton, Maryland.
 Before that, Mr. Fell worked at the National Highway Traffic Safety Administration (NHTSA) in Washington, DC, from 1969 to 1999 and has 54 years of traffic safety and alcohol policy research experience.
 He has authored over 170 publications in book chapters, scientific journals and conference proceedings.
 He has both a Bachelor’s and Master’s degree in Human Factors Engineering from the State University of New York at Buffalo.
 Mr. Fell was awarded the prestigious Widmark award from ICADTS in 2013 and in 2015, Mr. Fell received the James J. Howard Highway Safety Trailblazer Award from the Governors Highway Safety Association (GHSA) for sustained outstanding leadership in endeavors that significantly improve highway safety.
 Mr. Fell is married to Kimberly Fell and has three sons, Todd, Brandon and Donde.
 He resides in Annandale, Virginia, USA.

-Jan Ramaekers, PRESIDENT (Netherlands)
+Jan Ramaekers, Past President (Netherlands)

 Prof Jan Ramaekers work focuses on psychopharmacology and behavioral toxicology of medicinal drugs and drugs of abuse.
 His experimental research combines methods from psychopharmacology, forensic toxicology and cognitive neuroscience to determine drug induced changes in human performance and driving.